Here’s a list of Frequently Asked Questions about the IFR6 program.

 Pretty much anything you can ask for is available in the Charleston area.
 We are always working to find hotels that will give our students a special rate so check with us when you are ready to sign up.

-Charleston, SC, is one of the premier vacation destinations in the United States- in fact, according to Conde Nast, it has been voted as the number one city in the United States the last two years in a row.
+Charleston, SC, is one of the premier vacation destinations in the United States – in fact, according to Conde Nast, it has been voted as the number one city in the United States for the last several years.
 We have some of the best beaches in the country, top tier hotels and restaurants, unique shopping, and a fantastic array of historical locations and tours, from Ft.
 Sumter to Boone Hall Plantation to Middleton Gardens.
-While you are working on your IFR rating, your family can be working on their tans.
-In fact, we suggest that you make your visit here a two week stay, so you can relax after you get your rating and enjoy this stunningly beautiful part of America.
+However, we do not recommend bringing anything that may distract you from the task at hand.
+These are long days and family obligations are difficult to satisfy during your training here.
+Instead, we suggest that you make your visit here a two week stay and have your family join you after your training, so you can relax after you get your rating and enjoy this stunningly beautiful part of America.

-We are based at the Charleston International Airport (KCHS).
-You will probably be flying approaches at KCHS, KLRO, KJZI, KMKS, KMYR, KSAV, and other airports in the area, including Georgia, Tennessee, and North Carolina.
+We are based at the Charleston International Airport (CHS).
+You will probably be flying approaches at CHS, DYB, RBW, LRO, JZI, MKS, and other airports in the area, including Georgia, Tennessee, and North Carolina.
 You will also be flying practice approaches in our full-motion simulator to other areas in the US, including your home airport.

-We use the Redbird Full-Motion simulator, which meets the technical specifications of an Advanced Aviation Training Device (AATD.)
+We use a Redbird simulator, which meets the technical specifications of an Advanced Aviation Training Device (AATD.)
 According to the Letter of Authorization that is issued to us by the FAA, the Redbird may be used for:

 Logging instrument flight experience